peterdesmet/peterdesmet.github.io/_source/posts/2013/oa-2.md

 > The work described has not been published before (except in the form of an abstract or as part of a published lecture, review or thesis) [...] ([source](http://www.pensoft.net/journals/phytokeys/about/Open%20Access%20Policy#Copyright%20Notice))

-... and a [SHERPA/RoMEO](http://www.sherpa.ac.uk/romeo/search.php) search indicates PhytoKeys as a blue journal, with a "pre-print archiving status unclear", leads me to conclude that this is not allowed. **4/5**
+... and a [SHERPA/RoMEO](http://www.sherpa.ac.uk/romeo/search.php) search indicating PhytoKeys as a blue journal, with a "pre-print archiving status unclear", leads me to conclude that this is not allowed. **4/5**

 ## Automatic posting